 Furuisi does not have a website under either its English or Chinese names.

 Forious, Inc. does have a U.S. website, but this site – Forious.com – based on a Shopify template, is more than a little unfinished.
-It has improved over earlier versions when most of its pages were blank but is still not quite done.
+It has improved over earlier versions when most of its pages were blank but is still not quite done, and has been not quite done for over a year.

 For example, the invitation to "pop in for a cup of fresh tea and a cookie" lists the pop-in address as